Fire Doors

 Nominal Fire Doors

-Nominal fire doors are doors that are not certified but in the opinion of an assessor will hold back a fire for a specified period of time.
+Nominal fire doors are door sets that are not certified but in the opinion of an assessor will hold back a fire for a specified period of time.
 Identifying nominal fire doors is very difficult but there are a number of clues that may indicate the door is a nominal fire door.
+A certified fire door that is installed into an existing, uncertified frame, can, at its best, only ever be a nominal fire door and it would be the installer’s responsibility to judge the suitability of the frame.

-Older panel doors, especially if less then 44mm thick, are unlikely to be FD30 however they could have been upgraded or modified to achieve a fire resisting standard.
-These days you might find certified panelled fire doors with wood surfaces to fit into traditional homes.
+Older panel doors, especially if less then 44mm thick, are unlikely to be FD30.
+They could, however, have been upgraded or modified to achieve fire resisting standard.
+These days you might find certified paneled fire doors with wood surfaces to fit into traditional homes.

 Hollow flush doors using egg box or similar construction will not be FD30.
-This can be detected by the weight of the door because fire doors are much heavier than a hollow door.
-To check the weight of a door, instead of removing it, you can detach the self closer and swing the door between you thumb and index finger this gives a good indication of the weight of the door.
-Hollow doors are reasonable easy to detect using this method.
+This can be detected by the weight of the door, because fire doors are much heavier than a hollow door.
+To check the weight of a door, instead of removing it, you can detach the self closer and swing the door between your thumb and index finger.
+This gives a good indication of the weight of the door.
+Hollow doors are reasonably easy to detect using this method.

-Fire doors will have door closers fitted.
-Spring-loaded self-closing hinges and concealed Perko door closers with chains might have been utilised.
+Fire doors will have automatic closing devices (fire door closers) fitted.
+Spring-loaded self-closing hinges and concealed Perko door closers with chains might also be in evidence.

 Because of the weight of a fire door and to prevent it warping, fire doors are usually fitted with three fire door hinges.
-However the current BS EN standard does allow two hinges in certain circumstances.
+The current BS EN standard does, however, allow two hinges in certain circumstances.
 There may be documentation that was supplied with a fire door giving you all the necessary information.
-Unfortunately, there is no standard method of identifying fire doors other than the Q-Mark or the Certifire fire door schemes therefore insisting on written proof that a door meets all the necessary standards, for example a test certificate, might still be necessary.
+Unfortunately, as there is no standard method of identifying fire doors other than the Q-Mark or the CERTIFIRE fire door schemes, insisting on written proof that a door meets all the necessary standards, for example a test certificate, might still be necessary.

 Fire Door Seals or Fire and Smoke Seals